 The Hana Highway is not a road you just decide to drive one day.
 It is a difficult challenge and one that needs a level of planning and understanding.
 Not least you need to work out what it is you plan to see and do on the way. but there are other considerations, such as when to go, which route to take, things to pack, where to get gas, where to get food, drinks, and snacks, and where to find facilities.

 Road to Hana FREE Map

 We have put together an all-encompassing Map with every Stop, Attraction, Waterfall, Pool, and Vista of the whole highway listed.
 We even included every Mile Marker so you can follow along and know exactly where you are.
-As the Map (Google) is interactive, you can download to your phone and see where you are in realtime and what is coming up.
+As the Map (Google) is interactive, you can download it to your phone and see where you are in real-time and what is coming up.